John Kerry clashes with Rep. Thomas Massie on his college degree, climate change: ‘Are you serious?’

 Former Secretary of State John Kerry and Rep. Thomas Massie, R-Ky., had a heated exchange Tuesday over Kerry's education and climate change.

 Kerry, 75, appeared before the House Oversight and Reform Committee hearing to talk about climate change.
-The incredible exchange began when Massie read a quote Kerry said regarding President Trump’s advisors.
+The incredible exchange began when Massie read a quote Kerry said regarding President Trump’s advisers.

-“It sounds like you’re questioning the credentials of the president’s advisors but I don’t think we should question your credentials today.
+“It sounds like you’re questioning the credentials of the president’s advisers, but I don’t think we should question your credentials today.
 Isn’t it true you have a science degree from Yale?”
 Massie asked Kerry.

 Kerry replied that he had a bachelor of arts degree from the university.